-As a consequence of Equations 15.1 and 15.2, 1 cm of porous water ice with a density of 500 kg m-3 is sublimated within 16 billion years if said ice layer is kept at T = 100 K at Ganymede's polar regions (blue dashed line in Fig. 15.2).
-The same ice layer is removed within just 16 years if T = 150K (red dashed-dotted line in Fig. 15.2)!
-Water-ice on Ganymede is thus very unstable at the dark, warm regions near the equator and very stable at the colder, brighter regions.
-This is illustrated by the pronounced erosion peak around the equator in Fig. 15.1 for water-ice.
+- 120 dotted line in Fig. 2)!
+Water ice on Ganymede is thus very unstable at the dark warm regions near the equator and very stable at the colder, brighter regions.
+This is illustrated by the pronounced erosion peak around the equator in Fig. 1 for water ice.
 Non-volatile surface constituents (silicates, hydrated salts, etc.) are not much affected by thermal effects.
-Temperature-dependent sublimation at sunlit regions and subsequent cold-trapping of the released water in polar regions thus may cause the differentiation into bright and dark albedo regions on the surface (see Section 15.4.1).
-Because of the negative feedback between water-ice content and equilibrium surface temperature, this differentiation can also operate on smaller scales, leading to localized patches of pure water-ice persisting in equatorial regions where the surface temperatures on top of silicate-ice mixtures do not allow for permanent water-ice deposits.
+Temperature-dependent - 125 sublimation at sun-lit regions and subsequent cold-trapping of the released water in polar regions thus may cause the differentiation into bright and dark albedo regions on the surface (see Section 4.1).
+Because of the negative feedback between water ice content and equilibrium surface temperature, this differentiation can also operate on smaller scales, leading to localized - patches of pure water ice persisting in equatorial regions where the surface temperatures on top of silicate-ice mixtures do not allow for permanent water ice deposits.
 Indeed, surface temperature differences between two adjacent geological units can reach up to 25 K (Pappalardo et al., 2004; Stephan et al., 2020).
-This estimate from a geological perspective agrees with the sublimation curve in Fig. 15.2: Regions covered by pure water-ice cannot exceed surface temperatures of 128 K, otherwise these regions would lose more than 1 m of ice within less than 1 million years.
-Sublimation also leads to the formation of a transient $H_2O$ atmosphere below altitudes of a few hundred kilometres at the equatorial regions around the subsolar point; see, for example, Marconi (2007), Turc et al. (2014), and Plainaki et al. (2015) and recent observations by Roth et al. (2021).
+This estimate from a geological perspective agrees with the sub- - limation curve in Fig. 2: Regions covered by pure water ice cannot exceed surface temperatures of 128 K, otherwise these regions would lose more than 1 m of ice within less than 1 million of years.
+Sublimation also leads to the formation of a transient H2O atmosphere below a few 100 km altitudes at the equatorial regions around the subsolar point (see e.g. Marconi (2007); Turc et al. (2014); Plainaki et al. (2015) and recent observations by Roth et al. (2021))